-Even though I know very little about most books on The List going in, I can’t help but develop some preconceived ideas.
+Even though I know very little about most books on my to-be-read list going in, I can’t help but develop some preconceived ideas.
 Maybe it’s the cover art, maybe it’s the blurb, maybe it’s a sticker that says “award winner“, maybe it’s a recommendation from a celebrity or a friend; whatever it is, it’s hard to come at a book with a completely blank slate.
-The great thing about a project like Keeping Up With The Penguins is that it urges me to forge ahead anyway, and sometimes I’m very pleasantly surprised.
+Sometimes, I’m very pleasantly surprised.
 Sometimes, it’s a let down.
-But whatever the case may be, I get to share my surprise (pleasant or otherwise) with all of you, Keeper-Upperers!
+Whatever the case may be, I get to share my surprise (pleasant or otherwise) with all of you, Keeper-Upperers!
 Here are seven books that will take you by surprise (one way or the other).

-Surprisingly Relatable: Crime And Punishment – Fyodor Dostoyevsky
+Surprisingly Relatable: Crime And Punishment by Fyodor Dostoyevsky

-Surprising Plot Twist: We Are All Completely Beside Ourselves – Karen Joy Fowler
+Surprising Plot Twist: We Are All Completely Beside Ourselves by Karen Joy Fowler

-Surprisingly Tame: Lady Chatterley’s Lover – D.H.
+Surprisingly Tame: Lady Chatterley’s Lover by D.H.
 Lawrence

-Surprisingly Accessible: An Artist Of The Floating World – Kazuo Ishiguro
+Surprisingly Readable: An Artist Of The Floating World by Kazuo Ishiguro

-Surprisingly Masterful: The Adventures Of Sherlock Holmes – Arthur Conan Doyle
+Surprisingly Masterful: The Adventures Of Sherlock Holmes by Arthur Conan Doyle

-Surprisingly Funny: The One-Hundred-Year Old Man Who Climbed Out The Window And Disappeared – Jonas Jonasson
+Surprisingly Funny: The One-Hundred-Year Old Man Who Climbed Out The Window And Disappeared by Jonas Jonasson

-Surprisingly Underrated: Cold Comfort Farm – Stella Gibbons
+Surprisingly Underrated: Cold Comfort Farm by Stella Gibbons